madagra/tiniychat/README.md

 In separate windows, run the clients using the `make run_client` command.
 You will be immediately prompted for your username.
-After this, you will be able to execute a series of commands in the chat, which should be prefixed with a `/`, similarly to commonly used messaging systems like Telegram or Slack.
+After this, you will be able to execute a series of commands in the chat, which should be prefixed with a `/`, similar to commonly used messaging systems like Telegram or Slack.
 The available commands
 are: